yrashk/evfs/README.md

 Also, by default, you get the handler that redirects file:// and plain filename requests to the original file server, but you can unregiser it with `evfs:unregister/1` if you need.

 Please bear in mind that this is a very early prototype.
-I still haven't implemented a behaviour for file I/O (`file_request` and `io_request`).
-Not that it blocks you from creating your VFS.
-It just will make it simpler.
-Right now you have to look into file_io_server.erl from OTP in order to figure out how to do this.

 For an example on how to build a VFS, look into `test/evfs_test_fs.erl`.
 Hopefully it will help.